CompensationVariesseverity-dependent; individual lawsuits, no capped fund

-Are you or your child spending more than three hours a day on social media?
+Is your child spending hours and hours every day, glued to social media?
 Were you or a loved one under 18 years old when the social media addiction occurred?
 Have you noticed a significant decline in mental health, such as the development or worsening of an eating disorder, self-harm, or suicidal thoughts?
 If so, your or your child may be suffering from serious social media addiction—and in some cases you might be entitled to substantial financial compensation for the harm caused.

 The following social media companies may be part of the investigation: